joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/18/us/hantavirus-ship-passenger-quarantine-order.html

 **Just Tuning In to Musk’s Blockbuster Trial Against OpenAI?
 Here’s What to Know.**\
-`A jury in Oakland, Calif., reached a decision after a three-week long trial seen as pivotal for the future of OpenAI and the artificial intelligence race.`\
+`A jury in Oakland, Calif., reached a decision after a three-week-long trial seen as pivotal for the future of OpenAI and the artificial intelligence race.`\
 https://www.nytimes.com/2026/05/18/technology/openai-trial-elon-musk-sam-altman.html

 **Ten people.
 Eight weeks.
 Three thousand feet through the ice.**\